-After submission to CWaC the Neighbourhood Plan must undergo a 6-week formal consultation to the wider community.
-This will be summarised within a Consultation Report.
-A Basic Conditions Statement will also be submitted to the local authority to explain how the Plan fits in with existing local and national planning policies.
-CWaC have prepared a screening assessment which has confirmed that the Plan does not require a Sustainability Appraisal.
+After submission to CWaC the Neighbourhood Plan underwent a 6-week formal consultation to the wider community.
+This was summarised within a Consultation Report.
+A Basic Conditions Statement was also submitted to the local authority to explain how the Plan fits in with existing local and national planning policies.
+CWaC prepared a screening assessment which confirmed that the Plan does not require a Sustainability Appraisal.

-The Neighbourhood Plan will then undergo Examination by an independent person with appropriate qualifications and experience, who will consider whether it can be adopted as planning policy.
-The Inspector may make some recommendations which will need to be addressed.
+The Neighbourhood Plan then underwent Examination by an independent person with appropriate qualifications and experience, who considered whether it could be adopted as planning policy.
+The Examiner proposed some recommendations which were addressed.